Future Materials

 Torsåker Farm

-Torsåker Farm, Axfoundation’s test farm and development center, is a valuable catalyst in our work.
+Torsåker Farm is Axfoundation's development center for future food and materials, a valuable catalyst in our work.

 Results